The EAA Law is in Effect. What Should You Know?

 Examples of WCAG Guidelines

-Text Alternatives: Provide text descriptions for non-text content such as images and videos.
+• Text Alternatives: Provide text descriptions for non-text content such as images and videos.

-Accessible Navigation: Ensure all interactive elements are accessible via the keyboard.
+• Accessible Navigation: Ensure all interactive elements are accessible via the keyboard.

-Readable Content: Use simple language and ensure sufficient contrast between text and background.
+• Readable Content: Use simple language and ensure sufficient contrast between text and background.

-Compatibility: Ensure the website works with different browsers and assistive technologies.
+• Compatibility: Ensure the website works with different browsers and assistive technologies.

-Why is this also interesting for you?
+Why is it also interesting for you?

 Increase Reach: